We’re planning to build a new natural gas plant in Moose Jaw Industrial Park. This new power station will:

 We expect up to 500 workers on the site during peak construction times.
 Our most recent gas plant build resulted in $140 million of work for Saskatchewan businesses.
 We expect this project will have even more local involvement.

 In May 2019, we started looking for a partner to design and build the power station.
 We need a partner with experience who can safely execute a project of this size.
-We plan to select a partner in the 2020.

 Once our potential engineer, procure, construct (EPC) partners have been shortlisted, local contractors and suppliers will have the chance to meet them.